Tech Companies Are Not Keeping Your Data Safe. CircleIt Is Here To Change That

 One of the major advocates for data privacy in technology has been DuckDuckGo, the “private” search engine.
 Marketed as an alternative to Google and their massive data warehousing operations, DuckDuckGo has been funded to the tune of $172 million in the past few years, with many investors sold on the concept of a search engine that disables advertising trackers, or third party cookies.

 Recently, Wired broke the news that DuckDuckGo has made some exceptions to its strong stand on privacy, specifically for their partner, Microsoft.
 By examining the browser's data flows on Facebook-owned website Workplace.com, it was discovered that the site's Microsoft-placed tracking scripts continued to communicate back to Microsoft-owned domains like Bing and LinkedIn.
 DuckDuckGo CEO Gabriel Weinberg responded on Twitter, admitting that "our search syndication agreement prevents us from stopping Microsoft-owned scripts from loading"—essentially admitting that a partnership deal DuckDuckGo struck with Microsoft includes creating a carveout that lets Microsoft track users of its browsers.
+So DuckDuckGo sells data to Microsoft, which means that even the biggest stalwarts for data privacy are not immune to the lure of money for data.

 When it comes to 100% data privacy DuckDuckGo has become DuckDuckNo.